top of page

 • Protocol revenue

-• Transaction activity
+• Transaction volume

-• Developer contributions
+• Developer activity

-Assess the project relative to its peers:
+Compare the project to its peers:

 • What makes it different?

-8. Valuation
+8) Valuation

 • FDV / Revenue